John Scott (ice hockey, born 1982): Personal life

 Scott has a mechanical engineering degree from Michigan Technological University, where he played college hockey with the Michigan Tech Huskies.
-Sidelined by his career, Scott graduated only in 2010.
-He still has a home in Traverse City, Michigan.
+Sidelined by his career, Scott completed his degree program in 2010.
+Scott resides in Traverse City, Michigan, where he works at an engineering firm.
 Scott and his wife, a fellow Michigan Tech student who graduated in biomedical engineering, have seven daughters, including a set of identical twins who were born a week after his All-Star Game appearance.

 Scott's autobiography, A Guy Like Me: Fighting to Make the Cut, was released December 27, 2016.
 In 2017, he was baptized as a Catholic and discusses this, among other things, in his podcast.

 In the media and legacy

-After taking the ice hockey world by storm as a write-in for the All Star Game captaincy, Scott was discouraged from participating by the NHL yet ultimately took part and was chosen as the MVP after winning the tournament.
+After gaining attention as a write-in for the All Star Game captaincy, Scott was discouraged from participating by the NHL yet ultimately took part and was chosen as the MVP after winning the tournament.
 Following the game, it was reported that Mandalay Sports Media acquired the rights to create a movie about the enforcer.
 The film script will be written by Mitch Albom, who is a sportswriter for the Detroit Free Press and a regular on ESPN's Sports Reporters and SportsCenter.
 He has written three movies, four plays and seven books but explained that each project is different.
-According to Albom, Scott's story is comparable to that of fictional character, Rocky Balboa.
-As of early 2019, Scott has confirmed that casting has almost concluded.
+According to Albom, Scott's story is comparable to that of the fictional Rocky Balboa.
+As of February 2019, Scott has confirmed that casting has almost concluded.

 In May 2019, Scott confirmed on the Barstool Sports podcast Spittin' Chiclets with Paul Bissonnette and Ryan Whitney that both Hugh Jackman and Will Arnett were in discussions to star in the film.
 Da Beauty League, a recreational summer ice hockey league that features numerous NHL stars, named its championship cup the "John Scott Cup" and awarded Scott an honorary commissioner position in the league.
 The league's logo is a silhouette of Scott.

-In 2017, Scott appeared in an episode of the TV series S.W.A.T. called "Imposters"; he portrayed Bobby Strock, an ice hockey player who needs protection from the show's protagonists after receiving death threats for injuring a popular hometown player on a dirty hit.
+In November 2017, Scott appeared in an episode of the TV series S.W.A.T. called "Imposters"; he portrayed Bobby Strock, an ice hockey player who needs protection from the show's protagonists after receiving death threats for injuring a popular hometown player on a dirty hit.

-In 2019, Radiolab released a podcast about Scott and his All-Star Game appearance titled "The Punchline".
+In January 2019, Radiolab released a podcast about Scott and his All-Star Game appearance titled "The Punchline".

+In October 2023, Scott joined NBC Sports Chicago as a studio analyst for Chicago Blackhawks pre- and postgame shows.